 However, in practice, public cloud providers only have a finite number of data centers in fixed locations around the world, so currently location (of the services at least) is built into the cloud computing model.
 In theory, a cloud provider could start using ocean-going ships or planes or trains etc. to provide moveable cloud data centers (and in some domains, such as defence, data centers are often classified as central/fixed, deployable/portable, or mobile, e.g. ships, planes, trucks—with the advantage of location flexibility, but also with associated challenges such as disconnected operation, etc. that this entails).

-Anyone for an underwater data center? (perhaps inspired by another Jules Verne story, “20,000 Leagues Under The Sea”!)
+Microsoft already has underwater data centers, perhaps inspired by another Jules Verne story, “20,000 Leagues Under The Sea”!

 Next, let’s have a look at a real and recent example where Cloud Location matters.